ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/sync-adapters-lesson/README.md

 Additionally, we need to reflect those changes in our UI.
 Previously we have used CursorLoaders to interact with ContentProviders to show our data.
 Work with a partner to add a CursorLoader to display the content.

-> Check: What code triggers the ContentObserver in our Main Activity?

 ***